wp-plugins/ultimate-auction/README.txt

  = PRO VERSION Features =
     1. Admin can charge listing fee for users to post auction.
-    2. Auction Post Capability for Registered User.
+    2. Front End User Dashboard for registered user to add/manage auctions.
 	3. Admin can charge commission on final bid price on user's auction.
+	4. Include Shipping Cost for auctions
+	5. Categories feature - Group your auctions in multiple categories and view efficiently.
-	4. Integrated Paypal Invoicing for handling payments
+	6. Integrated Paypal Invoicing for handling payments

  = Core Features =